 Rome had made its first move in this direction just before the outbreak of the Second Punic War, when they occupied the part of the Illyrian coast nearest the heel of Italy (an area almost identical to modern-day Albania).
 Greed or a lust for conquest did not sponsor this, but the need to suppress piracy in the Adriatic.
 Then they lost interest in the east while Hannibal was threatening them at home, until they were invited by Pergamun, a city-state in western Asia Minor.
 It was the Pergamenes who talked the war-weary Romans into sending their legions east to overthrow first Macedonia, and then the Seleucid kingdom.

 Recently those two kingdoms had agreed to cooperate in dismantling the empire of the Ptolemies, the Greek kings who lorded over Egypt, Cyrenaica, Cyprus and most of the eastern Mediterranean seaboard.
 In the same year as the battle of Zama, Macedonia's Philip V and Antiochus III of the Seleucid (Syrian) Greeks began the carving process.
-Pergamun saw that if Egypt fell, the little states of Greece and Asia Minor would soon be swallowed up by the victors.
+Pergamun saw that if Egypt fell, the little states of Greece and Asia Minor, located between the two victors, would soon be swallowed up by them.
 In 201 a Pergamene embassy went to Rome to ask the Senate for military assistance.

 Persuading the senators to declare war on Philip wasn't very difficult.
 Philip was an open supporter of Hannibal and had made a sneak attack on Roman Illyria during the Second Punic War.
 The Romans never forgot this--nor did they forget that the Pergamenes had joined in the Roman naval counterattack that stopped Philip.
 Now the Romans sent Philip an ultimatum and when he rejected it, they dispatched two legions to Greece.
-At the battle of Cynoscephalae ("the dog's head") in 197 the Romans won a complete victory.
+As we saw in the previous chapter, Rome won a total victory in 197, at the battle of Cynoscephalae.
 The peace treaty they dictated was generous: Philip kept most of Macedonia while the rest of Greece was declared free.
-Grateful Greeks thanked the Romans with a eulogy that could apply to modern-day America:
+Grateful Greeks thanked the Romans with a eulogy that could apply to the present-day United States: